 Dr. Deborah Norris, is an Associate Professor within the Department of Family Studies and Gerontology at Mount Saint Vincent University (MSVU).
 Dr. Norris teaches undergraduate and graduate Family Studies courses.
 Her research program focuses on military families and the health and social service needs of persons with intellectual/developmental disabilities.
 With funding received through the Nova Scotia Health Research Foundation (NSHRF) and the Canadian Institutes of Health Research (CIHR), Dr. Norris has investigated age-related transitions of older parents caring for adult sons/daughters with life-long disabilities, exemplary practices of employers hiring and retaining employees with intellectual/developmental disabilities, and policy and program development.

 Bob joined Clearwater in 1987 as Controller, Canadian Operations.
 Bob was appointed Vice President, Finance in 1990 and CFO in 2002, a position he held until his retirement in 2016.
 Bob was responsible for all finance, treasury, financial reporting and accounting, administration and controllership functions.
-Bob holds a Bachelor of Commerce from Memorial University and is a member of the Institute of Chartered Accountants of Nova Scotia and Financial Executives International, Canada.
+Bob holds a Bachelor of Commerce from Memorial University.

 Heather brings a multidisciplinary approach to her work having worked in training, facilitation and program development for organizations such as Junior Achievement, YMCA, and Scouts Canada.
 During the course of her career, she has partnered with corporate organizations, governments, non-profit organizations, and small businesses.
 Heather’s deeply rooted passion for leadership, her work ethic, and her desire to help others comes from growing up in an entrepreneurial family in rural Nova Scotia.
 As a youth herself, Heather participated in Music and Theatre programs that have shaped who she is today.